 This is when Terriers were introduced into the blood lines in order to breed in more tenacity and better agility needed for Dog Fighting and Ratting, which is why these dogs were identified as Bull & Terrier breeds.
 It is also believed that this is where the name Pit Bull originated from, as these sports were generally practiced in a pit.

 Together with their fearlessness and athleticism, Bull & Terrier dogs were selectively bred for good temperaments towards humans.
-Practioners of these dog sports had to be sure that they could enter a pit and handle or retreive their dogs without the fear of being bitten themselves.
+Practioners of these dog sports had to be sure that they could wash their dogs, enter a pit and handle or retrieve their dogs without the fear of being bitten themselves.
 If a dog bit a human it was considered unfit for breeding and often culled.

 The result was a dog that embodied all of the virtues attributed to great warriors: strength, indomitable courage, and gentleness with loved ones.
 Immigrants brought these bull-and-terrier crosses to the United States.

 Due to the reluctance of other dog registries to recognize the APBT as a purebred dog because of the stigma attached to their name, Chauncey Bennett founded the United Kennel Club and assigned UKC registration number 1 to his own American Pit Bull Terrier, “Bennett’s Ring”, in 1898.
-This made the United Kennel Club the first registry to recognize the American Pit Bull Terrier.
+This made the United Kennel Club the first registry to recognize the American Pit Bull Terrier and establish fighting guidelines for matches.

 Up until this time, quite a bit of cross-breeding went on among the game dog fanciers of the time who were not so much interested in purebred dogs as they were in dogs with fighting ability, and would therefore breed accordingly to dogs that were game, regardless of pedigree.
 This has contributed to the misconception that the APBT is not a purebred dog.
 The truth is that virtually all of today’s dogs are the product of combining other dogs in order to enhance specific desired traits which would improve the ability to perform a specific function.
 The Doberman Pinscher for example is believed have been developed by combining the German Pinscher, Rottweiler, Weimaraner, Manchester Terrier, and Beauceron.

 Now with the United Kennel Club registering APBTs and keeping record of breedings, ancestors, and offspring, the APBT could be refined and bred to conform to a specific standard.
-Introducing breeds other than the APBT into the bloodline was not permitted, thus establishing it as a pure breed that would breed true.
+Introducing breeds other than the APBT into the bloodline was not permitted, thus establishing it as a pure breed.
 This also led to other registries recognizing the APBT such as the American Dog Breeder’s Association (1909), and the American Kennel Club (1936), although the latter chose to register them under the name American Staffordshire Terrier so as to separate the dog from it’s dog fighting stigma.
+Many people chose to dual-register their dogs with both the UKC and AKC.

-Today, the American Pit Bull Terrier continues to demonstrate its versatility, competing successfully in Obedience, Rally Obedience, Tracking, Agility, Lure Coursing, Dock Jumping and Weight Pulls, as well as Conformation.
+Today, the American Pit Bull Terrier continues to demonstrate its versatility, competing successfully in Obedience, Rally Obedience, Tracking, Agility, Lure Coursing, Dock Jumping and Weight Pull, as well as Conformation.